 - Sam & Max: Freelance Police has this due to how much continuity piles up in Telltale Games.
 Lampshaded in "The Penal Zone", when Grandpa Stinky complains about Sam doing this.

 Sam: Max is all short-term memory; I occasionally have to bring him back up to speed.

 Max: Aah!
 GIANT TALKING DOG!

-Lampshaded hilariously in Grim Fandango.
+- Lampshaded hilariously in Grim Fandango.
 Manny clearly has been working as a Reaper for years, but since the game dumps you into the plot without much backstory, the basics still have to be explained.
 The first character you meet that you can talk to is Manny's boss's secretary Eva, who, if you keep bothering her with questions in order to figure out what to do, asks Manny if she has to explain his job to him again.
 Answering "yes" leads to her describing Manny's job like a movie plot, in the third person, complete with "our hero."
 It's revealed Manny is just hitting on Eva, and Eva eventually tells him to stop wasting time doing that and go to the poisoning already.

 - Parodied somewhat, where the exposition is for another character's benefit rather than the audience.
 Church, Tucker and Tex are held at gunpoint by Wyoming.
 Church uses his radio to try and surreptitiously tell Caboose what's going on, but none of the other characters present know he's doing this and can only wonder why he's suddenly become "the narrator".